Introduction to SQL

 ALTER TABLE person MODIFY person_id SMALLINT UNSIGNED AUTO_INCREMENT;

-Data insertion with INSERT is done with:
+Data insertion is done with the INSERT statement:

 INSERT INTO person